 - The battery is charged. - The operating temperature is within the acceptable range.
-Refer to "Operating environment" on page 19.
+Refer to Operating environment.

 If the battery is charged and the temperature is within range, have the computer serviced.

 • Problem: A critical low-battery error occurs, and the computer immediately turns off.